Endville, Mississippi

 Endville (also, Enville) is an unincorporated community in Pontotoc County, Mississippi, United States.

+A post office operated under the name Endville from 1900 to 1904.

 On April 27, 2011, a tornado hit Endville as part of the 2011 Super Outbreak.
 The tornado was rated EF0, with estimated wind speeds of 70 mph.
 The tornado downed several trees and damaged a couple of houses; its path of destruction was 75 yd wide and the tornado travelled a path of 1.02 mi.